itu-itis/git-fundamentals-draft-itu-itis21-sezginy20/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub [MODIFIED BY YUSUF EMİR SEZGİN at 10:45 25.10.2021]

 ## 🤓 Course overview and learning outcomes